openshift/openshift-ansible-contrib/playbooks/provisioning/openstack/README.md

 To use a provider network, set its name in `openstack_provider_network_name` in `inventory/group_vars/all.yml`.

-When using Flannel SDN as a provider data network, set the dedicated flannel network name in `openstack_provider_data_network_name` as well.
-That network is used for the applications/workloads data and should be isolated from other provider networks.

-If you set the provider network name, the `openstack_external_network_name`, `openstack_private_network_name` and `openstack_private_data_network_name` fields will be ignored.
+If you set the provider network name, the `openstack_external_network_name` and `openstack_private_network_name` fields will be ignored.

 **NOTE**: this will not update the nodes' DNS, so running openshift-ansible right after provisioning will fail (unless you're using an external DNS server your provider network knows about).
 You must make sure your nodes are able to resolve each other by name.

+**NOTE**: Flannel SDN requires a dedicated containers data network and cannot work over a single provider network.

 #### Security notes